yergin/qt-cmake-vscode/README.md

     * Clang on macOS
     * MinGW on Windows

-You are now ready to build, run or debug the app in VSCode
+You are now ready to build, run or debug the app.
+The app can be found in the `build` directory, however, this build is unlikely to run on another machine.
+To distribute the app, follow the steps in the following section.

 Deployment
 ----------